trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/install2b.png

-Starting on the left-hand side, the icons in the bottom navigation area allow you to:
+Starting on the left-hand side, these icons in the bottom navigation area allow you to:

-* access :ref:`Hardware Compatibility` information
+* access hardware compatibility information to quickly determine if the system's video card, Ethernet card, wireless device, and sound card are compatible with TrueOS®

 * manage :ref:`Network Configuration` for a network installation or system restore